Huijing Gao (HCN 2024)

 Nathaniel Nowak (HCN 2022)

 Nate began his research in auditory neuroscience studying the neuronal response to damage within the mouse cochlea with Paul Fuchs at Johns Hopkins University.
-After receiving his PhD in neuroscience, Nate joined the lab of Radha Kalluri as a Postdoctoral Scholar in 2021.
+After receiving his PhD in neuroscience, Nate joined the lab of Radha Kalluri as a Postdoctoral Fellow in 2021.
 Nate studies the heterogeneity of spiral ganglion neuron firing properties through patch-clamp electrophysiological recordings with a particular interest in how these responses can be shaped by efferent feedback.

 Katherine Regalado (HCN 2022)